DebugX-X/CMPT300/Assignment2/README.md

 second program; the second program's stdout is directed to the stdin of the third program; and so on so forth.The `pipe()` and `dup2()` system calls will be useful.
 Your compiled executable must be called cshell.

+## Bonus Question 1
+Create a system call to convert given string to uppercase
+## Bonus Question 2
+Create a new system call of your choice